ickarakurt/cemkarakurt/src/content/blog/typescript-quick-introduction.md

 tags:
   - typescript
   - javascript
+  - frontend
 description:
   Do you hate errors in production?
 If yes, use TypeScript for type-safe development.
 Learn about types, advanced types, and utilities in this quick introduction.
 ---

 Do you hate errors in production ?
-If yes use typescript for type-safety development.
+If yes use [**typescript**](https://cemkarakurt.com/tags/typescript "typescript") for type-safety development.

 **_TypeScript_** is an [open-source](https://github.com/microsoft/TypeScript) strongly typed programming language built over JavaScript.